dokryconn/Dokters-Prescription/README.md

 **NOTE:** By default, the `Dokter's Prescription.EXE` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
 You will most likely want to customize these shortcuts for ***your own specific programs*** by editing the included `Dok's Rx (Raw).AHK` version of the script.
 All of the specific default **Launch/Toggle Program** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
 Additionally, there are detailed instruction comments within the `Dok's Rx (Raw).AHK` file to help with editing / customizing.

 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
-2. Open the **`Dok's Rx (Raw).AHK`** in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
+2. Open the **`Dok's Rx (Raw).AHK`** file in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
 3. Edit the script text for each shortcut feature as desired, following the instruction comments embedded within the script.
 4. Save your customized changes to the .AHK script file.
 5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**.
     - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
-6. Move your new custom .EXE or .AHK script file into the same folder as the `Dokter's Prescription.EXE` script file location.
+6. Move your new custom .EXE or .AHK script file into the same folder as the original `Dokter's Prescription.EXE` script file location.

 - Customizing the **Launch/Toggle Programs** shortcuts within `Dok's Rx (Raw).AHK`:
-There are several sections of deactivated "template code" included within `Dok's Rx (Raw).AHK` for the "Launch/Toggle Program" shortcuts for each number 0 through 9, and A through Z.
+There are several sections of deactivated "template code" within `Dok's Rx (Raw).AHK` for the "Launch/Toggle Program" shortcuts, corresponding to each number, 0 through 9, and letters, A through Z.

   - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each hotkey shortcut.
 Once these blocks of code are activated, they allow you to launch/toggle program windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.